hteslol/tsn-parser/README.md

 - ✅ Transform caching for better performance
 - ✅ Streaming support for large files
 - ✅ Optimized string processing
+- ✅ Worker thread support for parallel processing
+- ✅ Incremental parsing for changed content only
+- ✅ Memory optimization with object pooling
+- ✅ Webpack, Rollup, ESLint, and Prettier integrations
 - ✅ No external runtime dependencies (uses esbuild for parsing)

 ## Examples